KamilOratynski/application/README.txt

-Application displays "x" as many times as given parameter.
-Default parameter is 4.
+Application displays "x" as many times as defined by given parameter.